Foreign Service Baboos will be judged on production and delivery | ExBulletin

 Under this system, a subordinate can discuss with his superior and both will sign the KPIs to be achieved during the year.
 In the case of foreign service, ambassadors as well as their juniors will be assigned clear objectives and will be judged on the basis of their performance.

 In this performance management system, only 20 percent of the cohort will be rated as outstanding, 60 percent as satisfactory, and 20 percent as below average.
-Performance will also be linked to promotion, so the officer’s training results and placement on the promotion ladder will be determined by performance.
+Performance will also be linked to promotion, so the results of officers’ training and their placement on the promotion ladder will be determined by their performance.

+The officer will be encouraged to work hard because he would like to be promoted to the next rank.
+This categorization would also feed the early retirement policy.

 Within Pakistan’s foreign service, according to the sources, there is also a lot of politics involved in overseas assignments.
 Instead of specializing in merit, performance, and domain, well-connected people often get better stations and more lucrative assignments.